6.2 The Basic Components of Prehospital Medicine

 Disease Dissection: Coronary Artery Disease

-According to the Center of Disease Control, coronary artery disease (CAD) is the most common form of heart disease.
-CAD is caused by atherosclerotic plaque buildup in the walls within the coronary arteries.
-The coronary arteries are the arteries that supply the heart with blood.
-Chest pain or angina is the most common symptom of CAD.
-Once plaque builds up, the arteries narrow causing angina to occur.
-Angina is a sign of a heart attack or myocardial infarction (MI), which occurs when a blood vessel supplying the heart becomes blocked, leading to death of part of the heart muscle.
-Different from an MI, cardiac arrest occurs when the heart stops beating and pumping blood.
-The damage an MI causes can lead to cardiac arrest.
-This condition is critical and will become fatal without appropriate intervention.
-During cardiac arrest, the patient requires Cardiopulmonary Resuscitation (CPR) and most likely the use of an automated external defibrillator (AED).
-AED’s analyze the patient’s heart rhythm and, when necessary, deliver an electrical shock to help the heart re-establish an effective rhythm.
-Public access defibrillator AED’s are available in many areas including schools, public buildings, and shopping malls.
-The goal is to provide “Zero minute” response time to cardiac arrest victims.
+Unlike MI, cardiac arrest occurs when the heart stops beating and pumping blood.
+The damage MI causes can lead to cardiac arrest, which is critical and will become fatal without appropriate intervention.
+During cardiac arrest, the patient requires cardiopulmonary resuscitation (CPR) and, in most cases, use of an automated external defibrillator (AED).
+AEDs analyze the heart’s rhythm and, if necessary, deliver an electrical shock to help the heart re-establish an effective rhythm.
+Public access AEDs are available in many places, including schools, public buildings, and shopping malls, with the goal of providing “zero-minute” response times to cardiac arrest victims.

 Medical professional removing an AED from the ambulance